GdaTyler/The-Walking-Dead-Definitive-Model-Swapping/README.md

 ## Rehashed Models
-Some characters reuse the same animations so you can simply swap their prop files only without all the hassle.
+Some characters reuse the same animations so you can swap them directly without having to worry about swapping their .anm or .ptable files.

 ### TWDG Season 1: